imagej/imagej.github.io/_pages/plugins/slim-curve/index.md

 ## Installation

-The SLIM Curve plugin is available from the "SLIM Curve" [update site](/update-sites).
+The SLIM Curve plugin is available from the "SLIM-Curve" [update site](/update-sites).

 Once you have installed the SLIM Curve plugin it becomes available on the menu under {% include bc path='Analyze | Lifetime | SLIM Curve'%}.